Sehaj64/IPL-Auction-Strategy/README.md

 ## Analysis Highlights

-The analysis performed in this project answers several key questions:
+The analysis performed in this project leverages multi-year data to answer several key questions:

-*   **Who are the top "value-for-money" players in each role?**
+*   **Who were the top "value-for-money" players in the most recent season?**
-    *   This is determined by a custom `performance_score` relative to the player's base price.
+    *   This is determined by a custom `performance_score` relative to the player's base price for the 2023 season.
-*   **How do Indian and Overseas players compare in performance?**
+*   **How has a star player's performance trended over time?**
-    *   The project provides a breakdown of average performance scores by player role and nationality.
+    *   The analysis tracks Virat Kohli's performance score across the 2022 and 2023 seasons to visualize his form.
-*   **Which players are potential "bargains"?**
+*   **How has the average performance of key roles changed year-over-year?**
-    *   The analysis identifies players who are priced below the average for their role but perform above average, making them high-potential acquisitions.
+    *   The project compares the average performance of Batsmen and Bowlers between seasons to identify trends.